Hello

 What’s the point?

-Maybe you want to know more about me.
-Maybe you want to hire me.
+Maybe you want to find out more about me.
+Maybe you want to head-hunt me.
 Maybe you’re a stalker.
 Well, you won’t find my home address here.

 About

-Okay, here’s some actual substance: I care a lot about the environment – always have.
-Health and law are also special focuses.
-After a long journey through activism, I became a journalist – that stuck.
+A little bit about me: I care a lot about the environment — always have.
+I always found health and law especially interesting.
+After a long journey through activism, I became a journalist and editor (and videographer and radio producer, etc.).
 Photography is among my hobbies.
 (Yes, I took all the photos on this site.)
 And I love music, a really wide variety.
 Oh, and … food!
+Cooking and eating it.

 Recent work

-Before that, I was a senior editor and journalist at DW.
+Before I started at POLITICO, I was a senior editor and journalist at DW.

 Having spent time in Venezuela in the past, I’ve followed what’s been happening there over the years.
-A recent US policy change toward Venezuelan asylum-seekers provided an opportunity to report on the topic — although unfortunately, the situation only seems to be getting worse.
+Joe Biden’s unfortunate policy to push back Venezuelan asylum-seekers at the U.S. border in late 2022 provided an opportunity to report on the topic.

 When I moved with my family to Flanders in Belgium, I became enchanted by the melodic chiming of carillon bells ringing through the air in our city of Mechelen.
-What, what’s a carillon?
-You can find out more by listening to the radio report:
+Wait, what’s a carillon?
+You can find out by listening to the radio report:

 As the party swept recent parliamentary elections in a country once known for its exceptional tolerance, I profiled the right-wing Sweden Democrats.

-I have also been able to publish my views on a couple of topics.
+While at DW, I able to publish my views on number of topics.
 You are welcome to read more about why I got riled up about the findings around the COVID vaccine impacting menstruation, or my take on ultra-rich dudes who blast themselves into space.

 Wie die EU Zwangsarbeit bekämpfen will